This is an excerpt from my book, IRON JOURNEYS.

 His fishing poles were scattered in a corner of his cabin and he also had a few guns for hunting.

 Outside of his cabin he had a squat rack he had built from wood and steel pipe.
 It looked indestructible and it was.
-I had seen him squat 585 and rack it and the thing didn't budge an inch.
+I had seen him squat 585 and when he racked the bar, the damn thing didn't budge an inch.

 The squat bar stayed loaded with an old pair of 100 lb York Barbell plates.
 He warmed up with basic calisthenics and some odd dumbbells that were scattered around the perimeter of his cabin.
 He also had various sizes of stones laying around.
 Some of the small stones he grabbed and did various shoulder raises, presses and curls with for warming up.

-On the grass was a axle bar that he picked up from a scrap yard.
+On the grass was an axle bar that he picked up from a scrap yard.
 He would deadlift, row and press the axle.

 When he trained, he crushed the volume training quite often.